Boulder08/chunknorris/README.md

 - Default: 1 for resolutions less than HD and 3 for HD and above

 **--qadjust-cpu**: Defines the '--preset' parameter used by the analysis for svt-av1

-**--qadjust-crop**: Defines the cropping that you want to do before the analysed video is resized.
-Use this if you don't already crop the source while loading it (which you can do for example in DGSource), so you will ensure that the analysed video properties correspond to the final encoded video.
+- Default: 7

+**--qadjust-workers**: Defines how many parallel workers and threads (for VSHIP) will be launched.
+Avoid using too high values especially with UHD sources as GPU memory is often the limiting factor
-- Example: --qadjust-crop 0,280,0,280
+- Example: --qadjust-workers 4,1
-- Default: 0,0,0,0
+- Default: 1,1

-**--qadjust-threads**: Sets the number of threads for Vapoursynth.
-In case of VSHIP, you may need to set a lower amount if its internal adjusting method still uses too much GPU memory.
+**--qadjust-target**: Defines the target Butteraugli score.
+Note: if you already have run the analysis and the JSON file is found, you can use --qadjust-reuse and --qadjust-target to recalculate the final CRFs for chunks as needed.
-- Example: --qadjust-threads 8
+- Example: --qadjust-target 1.6
-- Default: for vszip and the deprecated vapoursynth-ssimulacra2, the number of detected threads - 2.
-For VSHIP, Vapoursynth default.
+- Default: None

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.